DanLanEX/PoCUltraISOKeyGen/README.md

 # PoCUtraISOKeyGen
-Proof of Concept UltraISO KeyGen
+Proof of Concept UltraISO KeyGen:UltraISO Premium Edition Version 9.6.5.3237

 this is a proof of concept keygen.
 it only has the possibilities to calculate the correct key.